Skip to content

 Next, decide what business structure to operate your business under.
 These are your typical options for small HVAC businesses:

-• As a sole proprietor (U.S., CA) or sole trader (UK, AU), you have complete control over your business.
+• As a sole proprietorship (U.S., CA) or sole trader (UK, AU), you have complete control over your business.
 This is the most common option for business owners working alone.

 • If you’re starting an HVAC business with two or more partners, register your business as a partnership (U.S., CA, UK), or as a joint venture or co-operative (AU).